comp251/comp251.github.io/_homework/portfolio04.md

 # Assignment

 Write a program that repeatedly reads integers from standard input (one per line) and adds them to a data structure.
-When EOF is reached (`fgets` returns `NULL`), the program prints out the digits in reverse order.
+When `EOF` (end of file) is reached (`fgets` returns `NULL`), the program prints out the digits in reverse order.
 Your solution must read until EOF so that it can be used with a unix pipe (see last example below).

 ```
 $ gcc reverse.c -o reverse